© Serena Nicoletti

-It derives from the incessant human need of building up semantics which trespass the barriers of ordinary and logic communication.
+It derives from the incessant human need of building up semantics which trespasses the barriers of ordinary and logical communication.

 It does not belong entirely to our times, and neither should be an exclusive expression of past or a pretentious attempt to define the future.

 Its core is as timeless as everything that composes the complexity of human existence.

 It is not reduced to its own codes, but as expansive as our endless ability to re-create our realities.